-Democrats divided over impeachment as Pelosi backs go-slow approach
+Key Democrats pressure Pelosi for impeachment

 "There's a lot of considerations on that," Nadler said Monday on CNN's "Cuomo Prime Time."
 "We may do that."

-At a meeting with House Democrats on the steering committee Monday night, Rep. Steve Cohen of Tennessee asked Pelosi why she did not support impeachment.
+At a meeting with House Democrats on the steering committee Monday night, Cohen asked Pelosi why she did not support impeachment.
 According to three Democratic sources, Pelosi went around the room and let members voice their opinions on the matter, then laid down her own view.

-She said Democrats need to be careful about how they proceed and noted that they had just had a victory in court earlier Monday over demands for Trump's financial records.
-She defended the Democratic approach, arguing that it was getting "results" and that one thing will lead to another in order to get information.

-She said the committees were on course to be successful and Democrats' message must be "No one is above the law," and that they are witnessing "the cover-up."
+Pelosi said the committees were on course to be successful and Democrats' message must be "No one is above the law," and that they are witnessing "the cover-up."

 The California Democrat also said they all agreed they needed to get to the truth, but that the public believes kitchen table issues must also be dealt with.